 - Backaches: The pressure exerted by the baby’s head further into the pelvis and your postural changes could result in backaches.

 - Insomnia: The discomforts will be at their peak, and you may feel fatigued due to lack of sleep.
 Getting a relaxing head massage can help you get proper sleep.
-The increase in hormonal levels and the extra weight make you feel exhausted.
+You may also feel exhausted, especially as a result of weight gain and elevated hormonal levels.

 - Low blood pressure: Hormonal changes cause the blood vessels to expand during pregnancy.
 The pressure put by the growing uterus on these expanded blood vessels reduce the blood flow to heart from the lower part of the body, causing a drop in the blood pressure.